SirYancy/computer-apps/book/ch2-word-processing/tutorial_creating_editing_saving.md

     answering these questions:

     -   What is your name?
-    -   What is your program?
+    -   What is your program/major?
+    -   How experienced are you with computers?
     -   Do you own a general-purpose computer?
 What kind?
         (Smartphones count)
     -   What do you use it for?
     -   Do you use a computer at work?
     -   What do you use it for?
-    -   On a scale of 1-10, how would you rate your experience with digital technology?
     -   What is one question you have about computers that you'd like answered?

     ![This is kind of what we're